WasmEdge/docs/docs/contribute/contribute.md

 your first pull request.

 Sometimes there won’t be any issues with these labels.
 That’s ok!
 There is likely still something for you to work on.
-If you want to contribute but you don’t know where to start or can't find a suitable issue, you can leave a commnet under this issue like "I'd like to work on this.
+If you want to contribute but don’t know where to start or can't find a suitable issue, you can leave a comment under this issue like "I'd like to work on this.
 Can you tell XYZ (list the stuff you want to communicate)" or send your questions to our discord server or slack channel.

 Once you see an issue that you'd like to work on, please post a comment saying that you want to work on it.
 Something like "I want to work on this" is fine.